How to import locations from CSV to your Store Locator widget

 10

-Badge - Incorporate a personalized badge to appear alongside the location name
+Badge: A custom badge to appear alongside the location name.

 11

-Time Zone - Specify the time zone for user convenience.
-To make sure the time zone is added correctly, please stick to the format specified in the template file (e.g, Asia/Bangkok).
-You can find the full list of time zones here.
+Time Zone: The time zone for the location.
+Follow the format in the template (e.g., Asia/Bangkok).
+A full list of time zones can be found here.

 12